 The JNP Partnership will discuss with you the options for price positioning in the current market based on what has sold locally and what can realistically be achieved.

-2. We will help to get you legally and financially prepared
+2. Get legally and financially prepared

-With your help, we will launch your property onto the market as quickly and efficiently as we can.
-At JNP we use both Rightmove and Zoopla property portals to present your property to the maximum number of potential buyers.
 We aim to prepare property details and launch your home on our website and all portals within one working day - seeking approval and sign off from you on all materials, pictures and wording.

 4. Launch your home onto the market

 The initial two or three weeks that your house is on the market are critical – so we will make the most of launching your home to the market and ensure we get you the best price for your home and attract a number of potential buyers.